William R. King: Political career

 King was a follower of Andrew Jackson, and was re-elected to the Senate as a Jacksonian in 1822, 1828, 1834, and 1841, serving from December 14, 1819, until his resignation on April 15, 1844.
-During this time, in March–April 1824, William R. King was honored with a single vote at the Democratic-Republican Party caucus to be the party's candidate for the office of vice president of the United States in the upcoming 1824 presidential election.
+During this time, from March to April 1824, William R. King was honored with a single vote at the Democratic-Republican Party caucus to be the party's candidate for the office of vice president of the United States in the upcoming 1824 presidential election.
 Later, he served as President pro tempore of the United States Senate during the 24th through 27th Congresses.
 King was Chairman of the Senate's Committee on Public Lands and the Committee on Commerce.

 He was appointed Minister to France and served from 1844 to 1846.
 After his return, King resumed serving in the Senate and was appointed and subsequently elected to fill the vacancy caused by the resignation of Arthur P. Bagby.
 He held his seat from July 1, 1848, until his resignation on December 20, 1852, because of ill health and his having been elected vice president of the United States.

 During the conflicts leading up to the Compromise of 1850, King supported the Senate's gag rule against debate on antislavery petitions and opposed proposals to abolish slavery in the District of Columbia, which Congress administered.
 King supported a pro-slavery position, arguing that the Constitution protected the institution of slavery in both the Southern states and the federal territories.
 He opposed both the abolitionists' efforts to abolish slavery in the territories as well as the Fire-Eaters' calls for Southern secession.

 On July 11, 1850, two days after the death of President Zachary Taylor, King was appointed Senate President pro tempore.
 Because Millard Fillmore ascended to the presidency, the vice presidency was vacant, making King first in the line of succession under the law then in effect.
-He also served as Chairman of the Senate's Committee on Foreign Relations and the Committee on Pensions.
+He also served as Chairman of the Senate's Committee on Foreign Relations.